dbulk/blocks-for-gina/readme.md

 Gina was playing blocks at 1001games, I thought the game was ugly and it would be fun to make my own.
 Mostly I'm just playing around with making a game using canvas api.

 ## Todos
-### Cleanup
- - cleanup of listener creation, own class or sep/concerns
- - make it a custom element
- - clean some naming patterns (game prefix etc.)

 ### New Features
  - undo/redo stack (via serialized game state?)
  - high scores somewhere